peteromallet/Headless-Wan2GP/AI_AGENT_MAINTENANCE_GUIDE.md

 - Have I been stuck on the same issue for too long without trying a different approach?
 - Are there critical integration points I haven't verified yet?
 - Is my current approach the most efficient path to success?
+- **After each cycle of changes**: Does my current state align with the guidance in this base document?
+Am I following the prescribed phases and protocols?

 ### Decision Making Framework:
 1. **Analyze**: What exactly failed and why?